-In 1027 the last Shang ruler, who was a despot was overthrown by a frontier tribe known as the Zhou, which had settled in the Wei Valley in the modern Shannzi Province with its capital in the modern day city of Xi An.
-Soon the dynasty had managed to conquer all of China north of the Yangtze River.
-The dynasty established the divine rights of kings some 1,000 years before Western Europe came up with this theory.
-The government was semi-feudal with family ties instead of feudal lords ruling.
+In 1027, the last Shang ruler, a despot, is overthrown by a frontier tribe known as the Zhou, which settles in the Wei Valley in the modern Shannzi Province with its capital in the modern-day city of Xi An.
+Soon the dynasty manages to conquer all of China north of the Yangtze River.
+The dynasty establishes the divine rights of kings some one thousand years before Western Europe will come up with this theory.
+The government is semi-feudal with family ties instead of feudal lords ruling.

 The Zhou kingdom becomes fragmented as states leave the confederacy.
-The cities now become more centralized and establish impersonal political and economic institutions
+The cities become more centralized and establish impersonal political and economic institutions.

-The life of Master Kong or Confucius who longed for the early days of the Zhou period.
-He believed that the only way such a system could be made to work properly was for each person to act according to prescribed relationships.
-To Confucius, the functions of government and social stratification were facts of life to be sustained by ethical values.
-His ideal was the junzi, which came to mean gentleman in the sense of a cultivated or superior man.
+These years mark the lifespan of Master Kong, or Confucius, who longs for the early days of the Zhou period.
+He believes the only way such a system can be made to work properly is for each person to act according to prescribed relationships.
+To Confucius, the functions of government and social stratification are facts of life to be sustained by ethical values.
+His ideal is the junzi, which comes to mean “gentleman” in the sense of a cultivated or superior man.

-The Zhou period becomes one of constant civil war with warring states after each other.
-This leads the various warlords into an arms race as they build bigger and stronger armies.
-The arms race leads to the development of coinage and the use of iron not only in weapons of war but also in uses on the farm.
-Public Works such as flood control, irrigation projects, canal digging, and building of great walls around cities become commonplace.
+The Zhou period becomes one of constant civil war, which leads the various warlords into an arms race as they build bigger and stronger armies.
+The arms race leads to the development of coinage and the use of iron not only in weapons of war, but also in agriculture.
+Public works such as flood control, irrigation projects, canal digging, and building of great walls around cities becomes commonplace.

-A Confucian disciple named Mencius continues the ideas of Confucius when he declares that men was by nature good and that the king must rule by the people’s consent and not be a tyrant or he would lose his divine right to rule.
+A Confucian disciple named Mencius continues the ideas of Confucius when he declares that men are by nature good and that the king must rule by the people’s consent, not by being a tyrant; otherwise, he will lose his divine right to rule.

-A Confucian disciple named Xun Zi preached that man is innately selfish and evil and that goodness is attended though education and status.
-He thought that the best government was an authoritarian one and not one based on ethics or morals.
-His two disciples maintained that human nature was incorrigibly selfish and therefore the only way to preserve the social order was to impose discipline from above and to enforce laws strictly.
-This school of thought became known as Legalism.
+A Confucian disciple named Xun Zi preaches that man is innately selfish and evil, and that goodness is attended though education and status.
+He asserts that the best government is authoritarian and not based on ethics or morals.
+His two disciples maintain that human nature is incorrigibly selfish; therefore, the only way to preserve the social order is to impose discipline from above and enforce laws strictly—forming the foundation for a school of thought that will become known as legalism.